thebrumby/HotWalletClaimer/README.md

 ## Clever Claiming - How to Use a Virtual Browser and Python Script to Maximize Rewards 24/7

 Many popular Telegram apps require frequent logins to maximize rewards – this Python script uses Selenium to automate human-like interactions in a real browser session without injecting suspicious API calls.
 Designed to run on your local computer or VPS, the script monitors your account status within each app, claiming rewards at the optimal time.
 With an optional random timer offset, it further mimics natural behavior, minimizing risks and keeping your accounts active.
-It’s ideal for automating reward claims on Telegram mini-apps like **CryptoRank**, **HOT**, and **Iceberg**, offering convenience without constant manual involvement.
+It’s ideal for automating reward claims on Telegram mini-apps like **HOT**, and **xNode**, offering convenience without constant manual involvement.

-For instance, when claiming **CryptoRank** on Telegram or other bot games such as **Iceberg**, **PitchTalk**, and **Yupalka**, the script tracks when your reward storage is full and initiates claims automatically, reducing network load and transaction fees.
-Some projects—like **Oxygen** and **MDAO** with auto-upgrade features, and **TimeFarm** with auto-stake—even let you boost your rewards beyond simple mining.

 **WARNING:** Always do your own research, as some projects may ultimately deliver no real-world value and might try to upsell features for cold hard cash!